ansible-community/antsibull-nox/docs/config-file.md

     * `base_image_name: str` (default `"registry.fedoraproject.org/fedora-toolbox:latest"`):
       Specifies the base image to use when building the EE.
+      We strongly recommend to always provide the base image explicitly (here or through `config`), and not to rely on this default.

     * `ansible_core_source: "package_pip" | "package_system"` (default `"package_pip"`):
       Configures the source for installing the `ansible-core` package.